IllyaMoskvin/nixie-counter/README.md

 For this project, I used [YanZeyuan’s NCH6100HV](https://www.nixieclock.org/?p=493).
 I learned about it via [Kevin Lee's "Nixie Tube Clock"](https://0x7d.com/2017/nixie-tube-clock/#HV_Power_Supply) project log.
 His write-up contains some great information about building a power supply from scratch.
 As a newbie, most of it is way over my head.

 The NCH6100HV was perfect for this project.
 It had a small footprint and two M2 mounting holes for standoffs, so it was easy to attach to the acrylic.
 It came with solderless terminal blocks, which eased assembly.
 Its output voltage could be adjusted to mitigate overheating.
 The recommended input power supply for it was DC12V 2A.
 After doing the math to account for the other components, this was actually enough to power the entire counter.

+#### LV PSU: DROK LM2596

+The NCH6100HV takes care of powering the nixies, but we still need something to power the nixie driver and the ESP8266.
+The [DROK LM2596](https://www.droking.com/LM2596-Immersion-Gold-Power-Supply-Module-DC-3V-40V-to-1.23-37V-3A-Regulator-DC-12V-24V-Adapter-Switching-Power-Supply) is an adjustable DC-to-DC switching power supply.
+It can accept DC 3V though 40V as input and output DC 1.23V through 37V.
+I'm inputting 12V and outputting 5V, which then gets split via wire splice between the Doayee driver and the ESP8266.

+To be honest, I chose this specific unit because it looked nice.
+From what I knew, it ticked all the boxes in terms of electrical specs, and it had the right form factor and stand-off holes for mounting on the acrylic—but so did a lot of other units like it.
+This one looked nice to boot.
+It also ran cool, which is a problem for [some voltage converters](https://electronics.stackexchange.com/questions/251914/lm2596-buck-converter-overheats-converting-36dc-5dc-at-600ma).

+Similar to the Doayee nixie driver, this board had an LED to indicate that it was receiving power.
+It was also too bright, causing some light to leak through the tubes.
+I covered it up with some black nail polish.